Solution of master equations by fermionic-duality: Time-dependent charge and heat currents through an interacting

 \section{Fermionic duality}

-To diagonalize the rate superoperator $W$ and analyse the non-trivial behaviour of the resulting solution, the above form~\eqref{eq:W} based on \emph{energy basis} matrix elements of $W$ ($\propto W_{1\tau}$ or $W_{\tau 1}$) is not a good starting point (even though it is suitable for the microscopic derivation of $W$~\cite{Sothmann2010Sep}).
-It is important to see why this is the case: for a large class of models including the present system\footnote{ Fermionic duality was established in Ref.~\cite{Schulenborg2016Feb} for strong \emph{bilinear} coupling to a flat-band metal [Supplement A.5 loc. cit.] and in Ref.~\cite{Schulenborg2018Dec} for weak but energy-dependent bilinear coupling.
-It holds for any quantum dot Hamiltonian $H_\D$ which commutes with the fermion \emph{parity} operator, \mbox{$[H_\D,p]=0$}.
-It thus allows for adding pairing terms such as in Eq.~\eqref{eq:H_S} to describe large-gap superconductors.
-We stress that duality is a property of the \emph{dynamics} and thus unrelated to the initial state $\rho_0$. } the rate superoperator of the master equation obeys a fermionic duality relation~\cite{Schulenborg2016Feb,Schulenborg2018,Bruch2021Sep}:
+To diagonalize the rate superoperator $W$ and analyse the non-trivial parameter dependence of the resulting solution, the above form~\eqref{eq:W} based on \emph{energy basis} matrix elements of $W$ ($\propto W_{1\tau}$ or $W_{\tau 1}$) is not a good starting point (even though it is suitable for the microscopic derivation of $W$~\cite{Sothmann2010Sep}).
+It is important to see why this is the case: for a large class of models including the present system the rate superoperator of the master equation obeys a fermionic duality relation~\cite{Schulenborg2016Feb,Schulenborg2018,Bruch2021Sep}:

 This symmetry is truly dissipative since it explicitly features the lump sum rate $\gamma_p$ [Eq.~\eqref{eq:Gamma_pm}].
 As written here, it states that the \emph{shifted} rate superoperator is \emph{invariant} under a duality mapping up to a sign.
 The duality mapping is a ``generalized hermitian adjoint'' consisting of three parts: the ordinary hermitian adjoint $\dag$, the superoperator $\P = p\, \bullet$ which left-multiplies its argument $\bullet$ with the fermion-parity operator $p=(-\one)^{N}$ and the over-bar which denotes an inversion of parameters.
 For our model the latter reads